 The two prophets, Eldad and Medad form a prototype that is echoed throughout the Tanakh:

-Every year, through the reading of the Torah, we come to a sad part.
-After journeying with Moshe Rabbeinu through most the year, we come to his death.
+As we read the Torah each year, we encounter a somber section.
+After journeying with Moshe Rabbeinu for most of the year, we come to his death.
 He dies before being able to accomplish the holy task, and it is Yehoshua bin Nun who causes the people to inherit the land.

 Why was Moshe not allowed to enter the land?
 It is beyond the scope of this article, but one aspect of the multidimensional reason is that he struck the Rock instead of speaking to it.
 Yet, when we reach the Gospels, something incredible happens:

-“After six days Yeshua took with him Peter, Yaakov, and Yochanan, and brought them up onto a high mountain privately by themselves, and he was changed into another form in front of them.
+“After six days, Yeshua took with him Peter, Yaakov, and Yochanan and brought them up onto a high mountain privately by themselves, and he was changed into another form in front of them.
 His clothing became glistening, exceedingly white, like snow, such as no launderer on earth can whiten them.
 Eliyahu and Moshe appeared to them, and they were talking with Yeshua.
 Peter answered Yeshua, “Rabbi, it is good for us to be here.
 Let’s make three Sukkot: one for you, one for Moshe, and one for Eliyahu.”
 For he didn’t know what to say, for they were very afraid.
 A cloud came, overshadowing them, and a voice came out of the cloud, “This is my beloved Son.
 Listen to him.”
-Suddenly looking around, they saw no one with them anymore, except Yeshua only.”
+Suddenly, looking around, they saw no one with them anymore, except Yeshua.”
 Mark 9:2-8

 Clouds of Glory